-Line 49.
-Amount of Overpayment You Want Applied to Your 2020 Massachusetts Estimated Tax overpayment to your 2020 estimated tax, it cannot be refunded after the due date of the return or applied to any additional tax you may owe for 2019, including any tax due on an amended return.
-The amount entered in this line can only be claimed as a credit on your 2020 Massachusetts return.
+Line 51.
+Amount of Overpayment You Want Applied to Your 2022 Massachusetts Estimated Tax

+Enter the amount of your 2021 overpayment that you wish to apply to your 2022 Massachusetts estimated tax.
+Once an election is made to apply your overpayment to your 2022 estimated tax, it cannot be refunded after the due date of the return or applied to any additional tax you may owe for 2021, including any tax due on an amended return.
+The amount entered in this line can only be claimed as a credit on your 2022 Massachusetts return.